Agricultural education and training

 UNIVERSITY OF THE FREE STATE (UFS)

-Relevant departments are Agricultural Economics; Animal, Wildlife and Grassland Sciences; the Centre for Environmental Management; Sustainable Food Systems and Development; the Disaster Management Training and Education Centre for Africa (DiMTEC); the Institute for Groundwater Studies; Microbiology and Biochemistry; Plant Sciences; Soil, Crop and Climate Sciences; and Zoology and Entomology.
-The faculty also hosts the Paradys Experimental Farm.
+Of interest to Agribook are two of the four divisions – Agricultural Sciences and Natural Sciences.
+Agricultural Sciences: Agricultural Economics; Animal Science: Soil, Crop and Climate Sciences; Sustainable Food Systems and Development.
+Natural Sciences includes: Centre for Environmental Management; Disaster Management Training and Education Centre; Genetics; Geography; Geology; Institute for Groundwater Studies (IGS); Microbiology and Biochemistry; Plant Sciences; and Zoology and Entomology.
+The faculty also hosts the Paradys Experimental Farm..

 Short courses for commercial and emerging farmers are available in Afrikaans, English or Sesotho.
 To find out about the financial planning and strategic management courses offered by the Centre for Agricultural Management, call 051 401 2557 / 3551 or visit www.ufs.ac.za/agriman.